-In the mid-1960s, the economists William J Baumol and William G Bowen were trying to understand the economics of the performing arts.
-Although musicians were not becoming more productive, their wages were rising: a string quartet performing the same piece of music for the same amount of time earned far more on average in 1965 than an equivalent quartet would have in 1865.
-Their explanation, called the Baumol effect, has profound implications for health-care costs: the salaries of workers in jobs that see no productivity gains (eq, musicians) rise in response to rising salaries in other jobs that did see such gains (eq, manufacturing).
-As Lee explains in his obituary of Baumol, "An arts institution that insisted on paying musicians 1860s wages in a 1960s economy would find their musicians were constantly quitting to take other jobs."123 Just as the string quartet cannot increase its productivity by playing faster, many health workers cannot increase their productivity because their human clinical interactions take time and labour.
+In the mid-1960s, the economists William J Baumol and William G Bowen were trying to understand the economics of the performing arts.122 Although musicians were not becoming more productive, their wages were rising: a string guartet performing the same piece of music for the same amount of time earned far more on average in 1965 than an equivalent guartet would have in 1865.
+Their explanation. called the Baumol effect, has profound implications for health-care costs: the salaries of workers in jobs that see no productivity gains (eq, musicians) rise in response to rising salaries in other jobs that did see such gains (eq, manufacturing).
+As Lee explains in his obituary of Baumol, "An arts institution that insisted on paying musicians 1860s wages in a 1960s economy would find their musicians were constantly quitting to take other jobs."123 Just as the string guartet cannot increase its productivity by playing faster, many health workers cannot increase their productivity because their human clinical interactions take time and labour.
 Recorded music does, of course, increase the reach of musicians, but demand remains for the in-person experience, for which there are no productivity gains.

-Pablos-Méndez and colleagues argue that, too often, policy makers blame rising health-care costs on ageing populations and expensive new health technologies without taking into account the Baumol effect (also known as Baumol's cost disease).
-But they note that this effect is caused not only by "differential productivity levels in different sectors of the economy", but also by demand for health care.
-If people's incomes are growing from productivity gains elsewhere in the economy, "people seem willing to pay the increasingly high prices for health services", which puts an additional upward pressure on the price of such services.
+Pablos-Méndez and colleagues argue that, too often, policy makers blame rising health-care costs on ageing populations and expensive new health technologies without taking into account the Baumol effect (also known as Baumol's cost disease).124 But they note that this effect is caused not only by "differential productivity levels in different sectors of the economy", but also by demand for health care.124 If people's incomes are growing from productivity gains elsewhere in the economy, "people seem willing to pay the increasingly high prices for health services", which puts an additional upward pressure on the price of such services.124

 Although new technologies in health can indeed raise costs, they can also decrease them.
 New vaccines against rotavirus infection, for example, cost far less than treating severe diarrhoea in a clinic or hospital.
-The "Global Health 2035" Commission stressed the importance of the cost-saving (or outcome-improving) impact of new technology in countering demographic and other pressures, including the Baumol effect, that can lead to rising costs.
-Looking forwards to 2050, demographic changes (ie, an increasingly older population combined with general rising populations) are likely to be the primary driver of increased health-care costs, which, combined with the Baumol effect, makes preparing for the fiscal fallout of the demographic transition more necessary and urgent. a surge in development assistance, but emerging data suggest these increases were a deviation from the longerterm trend to which many countries have since reverted.
-The biggest challenge facing the health financing agenda is tepid economic growth and the long-term damage to many economies in the aftermath of the pandemic.
-The most recent Global Economic Prospects projects that global economic growth within the next few years will be a bit slower than the 2010-19 average, and only about 4% in emerging economies-substantially lower than that in 2010-19.
-Although inflation has slowed since the
+The "Global Health 2035" Commission stressed the importance of the cost-saving (or outcome-improving) impact of new technology in countering demographic and other pressures, including the Baumol effect, that can lead to rising costs.2 Looking forwards to 2050, demographic changes (ie, an increasingly older population combined with general rising populations) are likely to be the primary driver of increased health-care costs, which, combined with the Baumol effect, makes preparing for the fiscal fallout of the demographic transition more necessary and urgent.

+many economies in the aftermath of the pandemic.
+The most recent Global Economic Prospects projects that global economic growth within the next few years will be a bit slower than the 2010-19 average, and only about 4% 5 in emerging economies-substantially lower than that in 2010-19.128 Although inflation has slowed since the pandemic, it remains higher than desired, and rising debt-servicing costs in many LMICs are hindering increases in public spending.128 In the absence of strong 10 collection (appendix p 90).
+The International Monetary advocacy efforts and clear asks to finance ministries that